 - 64 Channel nested vector interrupt handler (including external interrupt on GPIO's)

 - Integrated SPI/I2C and 7 Channels of Direct Memory Access (DMA)

 - Support for low power and sleep modes (<500uA)

 - Dimensions: 2.05"x2.1"

-Maple is a great way to get started with an advanced 32 bit-processor that, until now, has principally lived in the commercial domain.
-Take your projects to the next level with Maple's fast clock, sophisticated interrupt architecture, and loads of built-in peripherals.
+The Maple is a great way to get started with an advanced 32 bit-processor that has principally lived in the commercial domain.
+Take your projects to the next level with the Maple's fast clock, sophisticated interrupt architecture, and loads of built-in peripherals.

-Maple can be programmed using an Arduino-style, sketch-based programming environment, which is open-source and can be downloaded online at our website.
-The Cortex-M3 on Maple comes pre-programmed with a boot-loader – allowing users to upload new code onto it using the USB interface (supported directly by the Cortex-M3), without the need for an external hardware programmer.
+The Maple can be programmed using our Arduino-style, sketch-based programming environment, which is open-source and can be downloaded from our website.
+The Cortex-M3 on the Maple comes pre-programmed with a boot-loader – allowing users to upload new code to it using the USB interface (supported directly by the Cortex-M3), without the need for an external hardware programmer.
 You can also program the microcontroller directly with an external JTAG interface.